 2014’s The Evil Within — directed by Resident Evil series founder Shinji Mikami — opts for the BioShock/Fallout trick of using an older piece of real world music — a piano and violin duet of Claude Debussy’s “Suite Bergamasque, Claire de Lune, No. 3”.
 It is made to sound extra creepy by filtering it in such a way (with a high pass filter and adding hisses and scratches) that it sounds like it is being played on a scratchy old gramophone.

 A fantastic score that came to my attention thanks to arranger David Peacock’s entry in our “Game music buffs pick their favourite deep cuts” blog was that for Tsugunai: Atonement (the soundtrack album is called an cinniùint), by the eclectically brilliant Yasunori Mitsuda.
 A bit like the more hopeful Resident Evil – Code: Veronica save room theme, “Black Shadow” is more relaxing than anxiety-inducing, but thanks to its held synth chords and piano lead line, is definitely in keeping with other tracks above:

 And video game legend Yoko Shimomura slipped in a quintessential Resi save room theme into another venerable Japanese game series, with “End of the Road” from Final Fantasy XV:

 We’d love to hear from you if you think there’s another spiritual ‘Resi save room music’ piece lurking elsewhere in the world video game music:

-Laced Records is releasing deluxe double LPs for Resident Evil (GC 2002) and Resident Evil 2 (PS 1998), available to pre-order at www.lacedrecords.com (shipping April 2019).
+In 2019, Laced Records released deluxe double LPs for Resident Evil (GC 2002) and Resident Evil 2 (PS 1998); standard black editions still available.
+Also available to pre-order are Limited Edition and standard double vinyl for Resident Evil CODE: Veronica X (2001) and Resident Evil 0 (GC 2002) at www.lacedrecords.com.